 Minimizes Pressure Ulcers

-This tells you the percent of residents that have had a pressure ulcer.
-Pressure ulcers are skin damage resulting from remaining in the same position for too long.
+This is the percentage of patients that suffered from a pressure ulcer.
+Pressure ulcers are skin damage resulting from staying in one position for too long.

 Minimizes Serious Falls